 One day, a couple of hours after putting Peyton to sleep, TatorTot started barking and running back and forth between her and Peyton’s room.
 She thought the dog was playing but when she went into his room she found her son was barely breathing and he wasn’t waking up.
 After he was taken to emergency, they found out that his blood sugar was dangerously low.
 If it wasn’t for TatorTot, her son could have died.

 You won’t believe the next story about saving her owner from a tsunami.

 This dog hero is a 12-year-old Shih Tzu named Babu.
 She guided her 83-year-old owner, Tami Akanuma, away from a devastating Tsunami that swept her whole town away.
 One day in Miyako, Japan, Babu had a sudden urge to go outside.

 Source: Super Animal Rights Info Team

-Akanuma though it was early for a walk, but as soon as the power had gone out in her home, she thought maybe it was a good idea.
+Akanuma though it was early for a walk, as soon as the power had gone out in her home, she thought maybe it was a good idea.
 Outside, Akanuma heard the city telecom’s warning and knew of the coming dangers.
 They had their normal route, but Babu would not agree to go on that path.
 Instead, they went on a long journey (about 219 yards away) and both owner and dog saw their town get buried by the large tsunami.

 Angel the Dog Saves Boy from Cougar Attack

 Angel is an 18-month-old Golden Retriever.
-When Austin Forman, 11 years old, was playing in his yard and a cougar suddenly charged at him, Angel leapt in front of him to ward off the wild animal.
+When Austin Forman, 11 years old, was playing in his yard and a cougar suddenly charged at him, Angel leaped in front of him to ward off the wild animal.
 The family called 911, and a policeman had to put the cougar down.